- Dementia is a syndrome; Alzheimer’s is a disease.

 For the more severe stages of Alzheimer’s, memantine (Namenda) and donepezil (Namzaric) are usually prescribed.
 Memantine is a chemical messenger that regulates brain tasks, including processing new information and recall.

-Although stringent FDA testing and guidelines rarely apply to many supplements, some natural remedies and herbals have proved to be beneficial for dementia patients.
+Although stringent FDA testing and guidelines rarely apply to many supplements, some natural remedies and herbals have proved to be beneficial for people with dementia.

 Ginkgo has also been thought to improve memory and is safe to use, although again clinical studies report conflicting results for people with dementia.
 Coconut oil is under study as well for possibly slowing the pace of progression.

 The best therapy of course is unconditional love and care, which can be a challenge to both family members and caregivers.
 Person-centered dementia care enhances the person with dementia’s individuality by aiming to boost uplifting sentiments, nurture what he or she can still do, and further his or her independence.

 A nutritious diet, good hydration, plenty of sleep, and exercise – research suggests that these are the constituents of a daily routine that can perhaps mitigate the most severe of symptoms and delay the progression of dementia.
 Exercise, whether going for a walk or doing gentle leg lifts in bed, can be particularly helpful for both individuals with dementia and caregivers.